simonhw/gardening-services/README.md

 </details>

-When greater than zero, the total price of the services in the cart is appended after the Cart nabvar link.
+When greater than zero, the total price of the services in the cart is appended after the Cart navbar link.
 When the cart has multiple services the list is displayed underneath the checkout card on mobile, and in a fixed height scrollable container on larger screens.
 For mobile screens, a button that bring the user back to the top of the page is shown when the user scrolls down through the list of services.

 <details open><summary>Comparison of the cart page with several services on different screen sizes</summary>